Spring Garden Revival

 Post-Pruning Debris Management & Massachusetts Organic Waste Requirements

 Massachusetts prohibits wood waste in household trash, requiring participation in municipal yard waste programs (April–November).
 Only biodegradable paper bags are accepted, and brush bundles must not exceed 4-foot lengths.
-On-site chipping and mulch use are encouraged, and valuable species may be sent to sawmills for lumber.
-Biomass facilities and municipal composting programs handle smaller material, while firewood processing is available for suitable wood.
+On-site chipping and mulch use are encouraged, while valuable species may be processed for lumber.
 Diseased material (oak wilt, Dutch elm disease) must be removed immediately and may require landfill disposal or quarantine per MA Dept of Agricultural Resources.
 Prompt cleanup protects storm drains and public safety.
+Residents should coordinate with municipal programs for proper disposal.

 Marblehead Department of Public Works